ChouYunShuo/CSES_Practices/README.md

 ### 35. Maximum Subarray Sum 2

 - Use a prefix array with a multiset, multiset keeps all prefixes within [a,b]. iterate over max(ans, prefix[i]-*ms.begin()).

+## Dynamic Programming

+### 1. Dice Combinations

+1D DP, don't forget to use long long and use mode 1e9+7